hperrin/svelte-material-ui/MIGRATING.md

 - TabBar now expects a `tab` snippet instead of using `let:tab`.
 - Chips' Set now expects a `chip` snippet instead of using `let:chip`.
 - Chips' Set key function is now required to return `string`, not `string | number`.
+- SegmentedButton now expects a `segment` snippet instead of using `let:segment`.

 ## Changes